 - Consider nasogastric tube insertion.

-- Transfer to OR or admit to surgical ward for specific management.
+- Transfer to OR or admit to surgical ward for definitive management.

 - The appendix is composed of the same four histological layers of the alimentary canal.